j-tyr/markdown-cv/index.md

 Updated REPORTER for an improved viewing experience on high-DPI displays in __Oasys 19.0__, alongside a renewed focus on back-end improvements (e.g. updating Qt libraries, built from source, across our Windows and Unix systems).

 __Computational mathematics__
-Researching the application of Fast Multipole Boundary Element Methods to granular flow, comparing results to those achievable using other similar methods (e.g. Discrete Element Methods).
+Researched the application of Fast Multipole Boundary Element Methods to granular flow, comparing results to those achievable using other similar methods (e.g. Discrete Element Methods).
-Deriving coupled partial differential equations for chemical concentrations in the growing pollen tube (essential for plant fertilisation), solved numerically in MATLAB.
+Derived coupled partial differential equations for chemical concentrations in the growing pollen tube (essential for plant fertilisation), solved numerically in MATLAB.
-Developing a novel numerical solution method (based on Regularised Stokeslets) for certain axisymmetrical fluid-flow problems, with an improved speed and accuracy over other conventional methods.
+Developed a novel numerical solution method (based on Regularised Stokeslets) for certain axisymmetrical fluid-flow problems, with an improved speed and accuracy over other conventional methods.
-Iterating and improving upon a set of equations for measuring the immune response of zebrafish to fungal infection.
+Iterated and improved upon a set of equations for measuring the immune response of zebrafish to fungal infection.

 ## Conferences and collaborative work